na-na-hi/renget/archive/how2playba.md

 District of Utnapishtim.

 >How long does it take to reach max level
+You can calculate how long it takes [here](https://futottakakka.github.io/bluearchive-expcalc/expcalc.html)

 ![XP requirements](https://i.imgur.com/AVCuFgu.png)
 At max cafe you get ~930 AP a day, but with pvp drinks and refreshes I'd guess it to be anywhere between 7-9 months.